What is CommandCenter?

 Zylker Finances provides monetary assistance to small and medium-sized businesses.
 Applicants looking for a loan enter the necessary details in the loan application form and submit it for further processing.
 During this process, their form sails through different stages and departments like pre-approval, document verification, fund release, legal verification, and pre-closing before the prescribed amount is approved.
 Here, each stage plays a crucial role in propelling the application to the subsequent stages and finally completing the process.
 Therefore, an online replica of this process should be able to capture details like stages where an application is stalled, if a stage is skipped, the amount of time spent at one stage, and more.

-The process builder in CommandCenter gives a perfect platform for this by allowing you to add stages and transitions from multiple CRM modules.
+The journey builder in CommandCenter gives a perfect platform for this by allowing you to add stages and transitions from multiple CRM modules.
 One can even define the deadline for a process's completion, add automated actions between stages, involve actions during transitions that can be captured in different modules, and more.
-Here is an example of how the process will appear in CommandCenter.
+Here is an example of how the journey will appear in CommandCenter.

 Supply chain management